hoegge/documentation/projections/system-projections.md

 The `$by_category` (_http://127.0.0.1:2113/projection/$by_category_) projection links existing events from streams to a new stream with a `$ce-` prefix (a category) by splitting a stream `id` by a configurable separator.

+> QUESTION: Stream ID - is that the same as Stream Name, and if so why not stick to one term?

+> COMMENT: It also creates new streams or?
+Please show / explain

+> QUESTION: `ce_` - why?
+Acronym Category Events?

 ```text
 first
 -
 ```
+> COMMENT: This box above makes no sense?
+What does it mean?
+I can see it is the projection definition in the web interface, but ??

 You can configure the separator, as well as where to split the stream `id`.
 You can edit the projection and provide your own values if the defaults don't fit your particular scenario.

 The first parameter specifies how the separator is used, and the possible values for that parameter is `first` or `last`.
 The second parameter is the separator, and can be any character.

+> QUESTION: - so the two items on the lines in the projection definition are parameters?
+It says `source` in the interface.

 For example, if the body of the projection is `first` and `-`, for a stream id of `account-1`, the stream name the projection creates is `$ce-account`.